Sean Rhyan

 Sean Michael Rhyan (born September 15, 2000) is an American professional football center for the Green Bay Packers of the National Football League (NFL).
 He played college football for the UCLA Bruins, where he was a standout offensive tackle.
 Rhyan was selected by the Packers in the third round, 92nd overall, of the 2022 NFL draft.

 Early life

 Rhyan was born on September 15, 2000, in Laguna Hills, California, into a family with a strong athletic background.
 His father, Steve, was a professional motocross racer who turned pro at age 15, while his grandfather was a professional boxer.
 His mother, Mary Lou, was a multi-sport athlete at Walnut High School in Walnut, California.

 Rhyan grew up in Ladera Ranch, California, where he primarily participated in baseball and rugby during his youth.
-Rugby was his main passion, and he was an avid fan of the All Blacks, particularly admiring player Sonny Bill Williams.
+Rugby was his main passion, and he was a fan of the All Blacks, particularly admiring player Sonny Bill Williams.
 Rhyan did not watch the NFL as a child and only began playing football during high school.